 In the lower right corner of the canvas, a monkey watches with sleepy eyes.
 She buries her nose in a glass and languidly holds a half-peeled banana that resembles… ah, hem!
 Well, this is my mother speaking, so I’ll leave it at this.
 I imagine her sighing with exasperation: “Stop with the silliness!
 To get to the real stuff, crack open the shell, clip away the fabric, peeeeel.”

 Of course, I had to write a poem about “Lobster for Lunch.”
-It’s in Secret Formulas & Techniques of the Masters (Brick Road Poetry Press, 2018).
+I’m so pleased that the painting is featured on the cover of Secret Formulas & Techniques of the Masters.

 SHARE THIS PAGE